CERTCC/Vultron/docs/topics/process_models/cs/cs_model.md

 A diagram of the CS process, including its states and transitions, is shown below.

+In this combined model, each point along the vendor fix flow above corresponds to an instance of the public/exploit/attack diagram.
+The full diagram below shows each of these as distinct macrostates embedded in the larger model.

 {% include-markdown "./vfdpxa_diagram.md" %}

+### The *Vendor Unware* macrostate (_vfd_)

+Found at the top of the diagram, the $vfd$ macrostate is the least stable of the four because many of its internal transitions are disallowed, owing to the instability of both $pX$ and $vP$.
+The effect is a higher likelihood of exiting this cube than the others.
+The practical interpretation is that vendors are likely to become aware of vulnerabilities that exist in their products barring significant effort on the part of adversaries to prevent exiting the $vfd$ states.

+### The *Vendor Aware* macrostate (_Vfd_)

+In this set of states, the vendor is aware of the vulnerability, but the fix is not yet ready.
+Vulnerabilities remain in $Vfd$ until the vendor produces a fix.

+### The *Fix Available* macrostate (_VFd_)

+States in this macrostate share the fact that a fix is available but not yet deployed.
+Many publicly-disclosed vulnerabilities spend a sizable amount of time in this cube as they await system owner or deployer action to deploy the fix.

+### The *Fix Deployed* macrostate (_VFD_)

+This macrostate is a sink: once it is reached, there are no exits.
+Attacks attempted in this cube are expected to fail.
+The broader the scope of one's concern in terms of number of systems, the less certain one can be of having reached this macrostate.
+It is rather easy to tell when a single installed instance of vulnerable software has been patched.
+It is less easy to tell when the last of thousands or even millions of vulnerable software instances across an enterprise has been fixed.

 ## CS Model Fully Defined